kubedb/docs/docs/guides/mssqlserver/backup/auto-backup/index.md

 Notice the `metadata.annotations` field, where we have defined the annotations related to the automatic backup configuration.
 Specifically, we've set the `BackupBlueprint` name as `mssqlserver-customize-backup-blueprint` and the namespace as `demo`.
 We have also provided values for the blueprint template variables, such as the backup `schedule`, `repositoryName`, `namespace`, `targetName`, and `targetedDatabase`.
 These annotations will be used to create a `BackupConfiguration` for this `MSSQLServer` database.

-Let's create the `MSSQLServer` we have shown above,
+Let's create the `MSSQLServer` object  we have shown above,

 ```bash
 $ kubectl apply -f https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/guides/mssqlserver/backup/auto-backup/examples/sample-mssqlserver-2.yaml